veaba/tensorflow-docs/docs/tf.image/ssim.md

     # ssim1 and ssim2 both have type tf.float32 and are almost equal.
 ```
 #### Args:
-- img1: First image batch.
+- `img1`: First image batch.
-- img2: Second image batch.
+- `img2`: Second image batch.
-- max_val: The dynamic range of the images (i.e., the difference between the maximum the and minimum allowed values).
+- `max_val`: The dynamic range of the images (i.e., the difference between the maximum the and minimum allowed values).
-- filter_size: Default value 11 (size of gaussian filter).
+- `filter_size`: Default value 11 (size of gaussian filter).
-- filter_sigma: Default value 1.5 (width of gaussian filter).
+- `filter_sigma`: Default value 1.5 (width of gaussian filter).
-- k1: Default value 0.01
+- `k1`: Default value 0.01
-- k2: Default value 0.03 (SSIM is less sensitivity to K2 for lower values, so it would be better if we taken the values in range of 0< K2 <0.4).
+- `k2`: Default value 0.03 (SSIM is less sensitivity to K2 for lower values, so it would be better if we taken the values in range of 0< K2 <0.4).
 #### Returns:
 A tensor containing an SSIM value for each image in batch.
 Returned SSIM values are in range (-1, 1], when pixel values are non-negative.
 Returns a tensor with shape: broadcast(img1.shape[:-3], img2.shape[:-3]).